+Yes, you can use flashcards, watch the news, write your own sentences and even read a book.
 But there is no better way to learn than when it feels effortless (easy).

-12 Advanced English Vocabulary Words from Famous Songs
+18 English Vocabulary Words from Famous Songs

 Song: “Thriller” by Michael Jackson

-Paralyzed is most often used to mean that someone is frozen or they cannot move, whether it be because of health problems or because they are frozen in fear (they can’t move because they are so scared).
+Paralyzed is most often used to mean that someone is frozen or they cannot move, whether it is because of health problems or because they are frozen in fear (they can’t move because they are so scared).

 In the song “Thriller,” which is one of Michael Jackson’s most famous songs, he uses paralyzed to mean that someone is too scared to move.